Amsterdam: Music

 AFAS Live is also host to many electronic dance music festivals, alongside many other venues.
-Armin van Buuren and Tiesto, some of the world's leading Trance DJs hail from the Netherlands and frequently perform in Amsterdam.
+Armin van Buuren and Tiësto, some of the world's leading Trance DJs hail from the Netherlands and frequently perform in Amsterdam.
 Each year in October, the city hosts the Amsterdam Dance Event (ADE) which is one of the leading electronic music conferences and one of the biggest club festivals for electronic music in the world, attracting over 350,000 visitors each year.
 Another popular dance festival is 5daysoff, which takes place in the venues Paradiso and Melkweg.
-In the summertime, there are several big outdoor dance parties in or nearby Amsterdam, such as Awakenings, Dance Valley, Mystery Land, Loveland, A Day at the Park, Welcome to the Future, and Valtifest.
+In the summertime, there are several big outdoor dance parties in or nearby Amsterdam, such as Awakenings, Dance Valley, Mysteryland, Loveland, A Day at the Park, Welcome to the Future, and Valtifest.

 The Concertgebouw or Royal Concert Hall houses performances of the Royal Concertgebouw Orchestra and other musical events.

 Amsterdam has a world-class symphony orchestra, the Royal Concertgebouw Orchestra.
 Their home is the Concertgebouw, which is across the Van Baerlestraat from the Museum Square.
 It is considered by critics to be a concert hall with some of the best acoustics in the world.
 The building contains three halls, Grote Zaal, Kleine Zaal, and Spiegelzaal.
 Some nine hundred concerts and other events per year take place in the Concertgebouw, for a public of over 700,000, making it one of the most-visited concert halls in the world.
 The opera house of Amsterdam is located adjacent to the city hall.
 Therefore, the two buildings combined are often called the Stopera, (a word originally coined by protesters against its very construction: Stop the Opera[-house]).
 This huge modern complex, opened in 1986, lies in the former Jewish neighbourhood at Waterlooplein next to the river Amstel.
-The Stopera is the home base of Dutch National Opera, Dutch National Ballet and the Holland Symfonia.
+The Stopera is the home base of Dutch National Opera, Dutch National Ballet and Het Balletorkest.
 Muziekgebouw aan 't IJ is a concert hall, which is located in the IJ near the central station.
 Its concerts perform mostly modern classical music.
 Located adjacent to it, is the Bimhuis, a concert hall for improvised and jazz music.